jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 ## Measurement

 You have to know what is going on before you can improve.
-Some level of measurements are necessary for improving sustainability.
+Some levels of measurements are necessary for improving sustainability.
 This is particularly the case when looking at the systems as a whole in post-analysis.
 As discussed earlier, this level of measurements is